COVID - 19 Vaccination Privacy

 We take all reasonable steps to protect your personal and health information from misuse and loss and from unauthorised access, modification or disclosure.
 Much of the information we hold about you is stored electronically in secure environments on Agency owned servers which are located in Australia.
 Some information we hold about you will be stored in paper files.
 We have a range of security controls in place to ensure that your information and documents are protected.
 Our employees are trained on privacy and access to personal information is restricted to individuals properly authorised to do so.

 We also take reasonable steps to make sure that the personal information that we collect, use and disclose is accurate, complete, up to date and relevant.
-We keep your personal information for only as long as it is required in order to provide you with attendant care services and to comply with our legal obligations.
+We keep your personal information for only as long as it is required in order to provide you with In Home Care services and to comply with our legal obligations.
 When it is no longer needed for these purposes, we take reasonable steps to destroy or permanently de-identify this personal information.

 If you choose not to provide certain information about you, we may not be able to provide you with the services you require.